zm6148/fNIRS_LMEM_2020/Experiment 2 SPEECH vs SPEECH-oppo/README.md

 **behavioral_vs_hemodynamic_responses_exp2.m** is the MATLAB script to fit and plot a linear model fitted to the vulnerability to masking (measured in behavioral d’) and hemodynamic responses (defined as HbO peak during task block).

-**model only trace exp2** folder has the fNIRS block average data across 14 listeners from 4 regions of interests (ROIs) under 2 conditions (SPEECH vs NOISE)
+**model only trace exp2** folder has the fNIRS block average data across 14 listeners from 4 regions of interests (ROIs) under 2 conditions (SPEECH vs SPEECH-oppo)

 **LMEM R data exp2** folder has the pre-processed fNIRS recordings to be fitted using LMEM.